 ETAP undertakes the statutory functions of an Audit Committee and operates in accordance with the Financial Management Code of Practice for the Police Service and CIPFA's Practical Guidelines for Local Authorities.
 ETAP receives regular training to assist them in undertaking their role.
-In line with best practice, an internal annual self-assessment was carried out in May 2022 for ETAP and found that there were no areas where concerns were raised regarding the effectiveness of ETAP, however it was noted that training specific to the duties of an Audit Committee would be beneficial both as a refresher for existing members and also to build on the knowledge of the newer members.
-During the year, members attended both a CIPFA Webinar and also a CIPFA-delivered Audit Committee training day aligned to the CIPFA 2022 Edition of Audit Committees: Practical guidance for local authorities and Police.
+In line with best practice, an internal annual self-assessment was carried out in June 2023 for ETAP and found that there were no areas where concerns were raised regarding the effectiveness of ETAP.

 The ETAP Finance Panel provides particular focus on finance issues and is chaired by one of the two Deputy Chairs of ETAP, providing for a dual focus at different meetings.
 ETAP continues to make recommendations to the SC, CC and CFO according to good governance principles and ETAP monitors these recommendations for completion.
-Also conducted by ETAP is the monitoring of Strategic Risk arrangements and recommending for approval the AGS and the Statement of Accounts as well as putting decisions made by the SC, the Force and FARS through public scrutiny.
+Also conducted by ETAP is the monitoring of Strategic Risk arrangements and recommending for approval the AGS and the Statement of Accounts, as well as putting decisions made by the SC, the Force and FARS through public scrutiny.